mdotstrange/LiveCaptureMod/README.md

 You don't have to worry about naming or messing with any of that Do as many takes as you like for each audio file
 When finish you will see a "Takes" folder in your Project window- that is the folder you will give to me when you're done

+# Live capture notes

+* Live capture playback at runtime won't work in Slate if the actor has an Animation Controller loaded into its Animator component
+* The head rotation won't play back at runtime so add additional ARKITHeadBone as a parent of the head bone and rotate this new one
+* Use soft interpolation on a custom evaluator for more realistic blendshape animation